mimblewimble/grin-rfcs/text/0000-safe-cancel.md

 ## Community-level explanation
 [community-level-explanation]: #community-level-explanation

-Suppose Bob sends Alice an invoice slatepack to which Alice responds, but then Bob doesn't finalize it.
+Suppose Bob as the receiver sends Alice as the sender an invoice slatepack (Receiver-Sender-Receiver or RSR flow) to which Alice responds, but then Bob doesn't finalize it.
 He might suggest a problem with the invoice, with his wallet, or the exchange rate, or the (suddenly realized) need to pay in a different currency.
 Whatever the case, he convinces Alice to have the current transaction cancelled.
 Alice is fine with that, but needs to make sure that Bob doesn't later complete the transaction and steal Alice's inputs.

-Alice has two options; spend a transaction input back to herself, or construct a new transaction that shares at least one input with the old transaction.
+Alice has two options; spend a transaction input back to herself (a self-spend), or construct a new transaction that shares at least one input with the old transaction.
 The former is cleaner, but requires separate fees, and possibly waiting for confirmation.